 Unfortunately, child deaths and injuries due to window blind cord strangulation still occur in the United States.
-For this reason, when it comes to creating a child-safe setting for your daycare, it’s essential to think about the window treatments that you’ll use.
-If you’re getting ready to open a daycare and need window treatments near Chicago , then continue reading to learn some important facts about preventing strangulation from cords.
+For this reason, you must carefully choose a child-safe window treatments for your daycare.
+If you’re getting ready to open a daycare and need window treatments, then continue reading to learn some important facts about preventing strangulation from cords.

 Automated window treatments lack cords.

 Experts agree that one of the best ways to prevent child strangulations that are associated with window treatments is to eliminate pull cords altogether, and this is where automated window treatments come in.
 Most motorized blinds and shades typically operate via a switch or remote, which bypasses the need for hazardous cords.
 These technologically advanced window treatments will add convenience and function to your new daycare.
 They can also keep the children in your care safer.
 For these reasons, automated window treatments are the ideal choice for creating a child-safe setting, so consider choosing motorized blinds or shades over corded options when planning your daycare’s design.

 Corded options require safety precautions.